fengalin/raspdac-on-osmc/README.md

 **Note:** it is a good idea to assign a static address to the RaspDAC.

-Get the ssh id from the RaspDAC (enter 'osmc' when prompted for the password):
+Prepare for passwordless ssh sessions (enter 'osmc' when prompted for the password):
 ```
 $ ssh-copy-id osmc@192.168.0.15
 ```